MojtabaHs/iPhoneNumberField/README.md

 You can use the Swift package manager to install `iPhoneNumberField`.
 Find instructions [here](./INSTALL.md)

 ## Help
-If you have any questions about iPhoneNumberField, we are available 24/7 to help.
+As always, if you have any questions about iPhoneNumberField, we are available 24/7 to help.

 <div align="center">